SafwenNaimi/DATE-GCN/README.md

 <strong>Test</strong>

-Please check the configuration in the configs directory before testing.
+Please check the configuration in the configs directory before testing ATEM-GCN.

       # Example: testing ATEM-GCN on NTU-60 X-Sub under the joint modality